 1. Use Time to Your Advantage

 Most people look for concrete paths to becoming a millionaire.
 But the essential ingredient to becoming a millionaire is intangible.
 It’s time.
-The majority of millionaires utilize the compounding nature of time, where growth builds on itself over time.
+Most millionaires utilize the compounding nature of time, where growth builds on itself over time.

 My favorite imagery to describe compounding is to imagine the growth of a tree.
-In the first five years of a tree’s life, it will only grow a few feet.
+The first five years of a tree’s life will only grow a few feet.
 Its shrubbery is the size of a basketball.
 It’s a small, weak plant.
 In the next five years, will the tree double in size?
 No!
 It’s more likely to quadruple (or more) in size.
-It’s growing in all three dimensions—height, depth, width.
+It’s growing in all three dimensions—height, depth, and width.
 It’s not a simple doubling.

 We've all seen the social media megastar who goes from broke to millionaire in less than ten years.
 But they are exceptions, not the rule.
 Most millionaires grow their wealth at a slow pace.
 Over time, they utilize an explosion of compound growth—like a tree—to become a millionaire.

 Millionaires develop written financial plans that serve as roadmaps to reach their destinations.
 These plans allow them to make financial decisions based on their goals.
 A good financial plan means that going millionaire status isn't an if; it’s a when.
 They know where they will get there because their personal finance is all planned out.

 If you're unsure how to create a financial plan, a certified financial planner (CFP) might be an excellent place to start.
 They might suggest you start investing, open a Roth IRA retirement account, or first fill up your emergency fund.
 A financial advisor is there to share millionaire wisdom with you.

 Becoming a millionaire goes hand-in-hand with retirement planning and retirement savings.
 For some, reaching the millionaire club will enable their financial freedom or the ability never to work again.
 Saving money allows a high net worth, and financial independence is the reward.